GSlangen67/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repoitory for Coursera Course: The Data Scientist's Toolbox
+Repository for Coursera Course: The Data Scientist's Toolbox